Roads Less Traveled Kona Kai Marina San Diego California

 glistening, iridescent statue of a

-marlin appeared to leap out of
+marlin appeared to leap out of the

-the waves across the bow of the
+waves across the bow of the Star

-Star of India ship behind.
+of India ship behind.

-Street performers and vendors
+Street performers and vendors of

-of all kinds line the boardwalks and grassy
+all kinds line the boardwalks and

-areas, giving the city a friendly, funky air.
+grassy areas, giving the city a

-One apparently simple silver statue of a
+apparently simple silver statue of

-The boardwalks and paths are ideal for
+The boardwalks and paths are ideal for biking.

-can enjoy everything that Old Town and
+everything that Old Town and Seaport Village

-Seaport Village have to offer.
-Along with
+have to offer.
+Along with the cycling statue we

-were other sculptural references
+saw earlier, there were other sculptural

-to bikes along the boardwalk.
+references to bikes along the boardwalk.

-Many tourists opt for a ride in a
+Many tourists opt for a ride in a pedal-cab, and

-these energetic cabbies toting
+we passed lots of these energetic cabbies toting

 passengers all over the place.